 University of Canterbury | Te Whare Wānanga o Waitaha

 Browse related subjects to Graphic Design

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

-Initial studies in Painting proceed from modernist practices.
-Students are encouraged to develop a sound grasp of the rationale belonging to such practices and ...
+Initial studies in Painting proceed from a mix of traditional and contemporary painting practice.
+Students are encouraged to develop a sound grasp of the ...